-This form is used by all pedagogues to apply for medical certification for absence up to 20 consecutive school days, for requests to borrow sick days, for excuse of absence due to children’s diseases, and for injury-in-the-line-of-duty claims.
+This form is used by all pedagogues to apply for medical certification for absence up to 20 consecutive school days, for requests to borrow sick days and for excuse of absence due to children’s diseases.
 Rules and instructions are on Page 2.

 Upon an employee’s return from a leave of absence without pay, the payroll secretary must submit an OP 255 form to the Bureau of Salary Differentials and Status.

 Administrative staff may apply for a medical leave of absence without pay only when they have exhausted all sick leave and/or annual leave days.
 This application must be completed, signed and submitted to HR Connect for approval.
 Documentation and/or statement of particulars must be submitted with the form.